TTRS typing - how is it different from other typing programs?

 Typing programs geared toward children can also be full of animation and games.
 While these are great for some students, they can be visually distracting for others.
 They can cause students to lose focus and/or spend more time playing than learning.
 TTRS was designed to have a simple and distraction free interface that helps a child or adult pick up where they left off.
 In this way the program can be used independently or with minimal parental supervision.

 Modules are short so they provide just the right amount of challenge and can be taken in succession to build momentum.
-You may start off having to spell a word ending, and then build up to the stem and finally type the whole word.
+You may start off having to spell a word ending, and then build up to the typing the stem and finally, the whole word.
 The program incorporates plenty of repetition, which is important for students who are struggling with reading or short term memory.
 There are also dictation exercises in which students must spell from audio alone.

 Learning to read